-- Administrative costs do not exceed 25% of total budget - External evaluator/consultant costs do not exceed 5% of total budget - Capital costs do not exceed 10% of the total budget and are necessary to proposed programs/services - Transportation costs do not exceed 4% of total budget and do not supplant other transportation expenditure reimbursement obtainable from ADE - Indirect Costs charged to the grant may not exceed the negotiated restricted indirect cost rate.
+- 2. Capital costs do not exceed 10% of the total budget.
+To avoid supplanting, capital items purchased with 21st CCLC funds may only be used outside of the regular school day, unless the capital items are purchased on a cost-shared basis proportional to the amount of use during whole day - 3.
+Transportation costs billed to the 21st CCLC grant should not exceed 4% of the annual budget when deemed necessary - 4.
+External evaluator/consultant costs do not exceed 5% of total budget.
+Internal evaluator costs will be included in the administrative cost percentage - 5.
+Indirect Costs charged to the grant may not exceed the negotiated restricted indirect cost rate.
 Indirect Costs may not be charged on capital expenditures.
-If Indirect Cost Rates have not been loaded into the Grants Management System, and the applicant plans to charge the grant, then applicant will write a narrative to this effect in the budget narrative description in the support services supply line (as a placeholder).
-The narrative should clearly indicate that this is a temporary placement of an allocation for anticipated Indirect Costs, and once the Indirect Cost Rate is approved, the applicant will revise the budget to include the final negotiated indirect costs in the Indirect Costs line of the budget
+If Indirect Cost Rates have not been loaded into the Grants Management Enterprise (GME) system, and the applicant plans to charge the 21st CCLC grant, then applicant will write a narrative to this effect in the budget narrative description in the support services supply line (as a placeholder).
+The narrative should clearly indicate that this is a temporary placement of an allocation for anticipated Indirect Costs, and once the Indirect Cost Rate is approved, the applicant will submit a budget revision to include the final negotiated indirect costs in the Indirect Costs line of the budget